pfq/PFQ/INSTALL.md

 Satisfy Library Dependencies
 ----------------------------

-Before installing the framework, ensure the following Haskell libraries are installed:
+Before installing the framework, ensure to have the required tools installed.

+pfq-framework depends on the following Haskell libraries:

 * filepath
 * directory